davidmitchell2019/packer-ansible-ecs/README.md

 packer build -var ‘aws_access_key=KEY’ -var ‘aws_secret_key=SECRET’ -var ‘aws_ECR_repository=REPOSITORY‘ packer_aws.json
 ```

-- At this point, the image is ready.
+- Now, the image is ready.
 You can go to AWS ECS, and create a task which uses this image and runs on and instance on your ECS cluster.
 On the task creation, configure command as /usr/bin/supervisord, and forward a host port to port 80 on the container so you can connect to it from the web - like port 80 to port 80.

 ### How components interact between each other
 - Using packer, you pull a centos image which you will provision using the specified ansible playbook.